 To me, this scarf represents my journey through recovery.
 The journey itself is not linear; the scarf’s overall shape morphs and shifts, never remaining as a perfectly straight line.
-The scarf is filled with gaping holes, like the lapses in my recovery process.
-Its threads are soft yet itchy–a strange but familiar juxtaposition.

 I remember starting this scarf during my second week at Renfrew.
 I’d take my knitting with me everywhere I went, as did the rest of my peers with their creations.
-I’d knit during the dreaded discussion groups in the DLR, I’d knit during my time confined to the downstairs level, I’d knit in the evenings and during breaks.
+I’d knit during the dreaded discussion groups in the DLR, I’d knit during my time at the downstairs level, I’d knit in the evenings and during breaks.
 It was a form of escapism–a mechanical motion meant to comfort and soothe.

 It is hard for people without eating disorders to understand the struggle we face on a daily basis.
 Just know that EDs are NEVER worth it.
 They can never compensate for a lack of control you may experience, or an absence of self-love.